ChanwonJung/doosan-api-manual/source/applications/welding/digital_eip_interface/app_weld_set_interface_eip_r2m_mode.rst

 Through this interface, the robot can command welding mode changes such as process type or welding program number, ensuring that the robot and welder remain synchronized.

 You may add additional welding mode selection signals through the optional parameter field ``wm_opt1`` within the structure.
-Refer to the welder manufacturer’s EtherNet/IP signal documentation for detailed mode mapping.
+Refer to the welder manufacturer's EtherNet/IP signal documentation for detailed mode mapping.

 **Note**